 ... plus of course the simple act of having lots of people comment also gives you lots of opportunities to respond and interact with people.

-The following PDF has some additional tips on using LinkedIn polls effectively in your sales & marketing strategy:
+The following PDF has some additional tips to create LinkedIn polls and make them an effective part of your sales & marketing strategy:

 In addition, I would also highlight the value there is in devising questions that create opportunities to have subsequent conversations with your ideal prospects.